SimonXYH/LBM-Fluid-Simulation/README.md

 - `Fluid(FluidState)`
 - `Obstacle`

-This keeps boundary handling explicit and avoids adding too much special cases throughout the solver.
+This makes boundary condition handling simple to keep track of and avoids adding too much special cases throughout the code.
 Obstacle logic is handled at a higher level, not inside `FluidState`.

 ---